DJDanl/cpp-docs.pt-br/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parâmetros

-`Val` O valor a ser atribuído ao elemento adicionado ao final do vetor.
+*Val* o valor a ser atribuído ao elemento adicionado ao final do vetor.

 ### <a name="example"></a>Exemplo